 When Yordan Alvarez connects, you need to look up to see just how far that baseball is going.
 (Photo by F. Carter Smith)

-Lance McCullers Jr. pitched with determination for the Astros.
+Lance McCullers Jr. pitches with determination for the Astros.
+That's something his dad appreciates.
 (Photo by F. Carter Smith)

 Jose Altuve continues to drive the Houston Astros, on and off the field.
 (Photo by F. Carter Smith)

 Jake Meyers is making an impact for the Astros as a rookie.
 (Photo by F. Carter Smith)

 Only Jose Altuve could turn a slide into the play of the game.
 Only Yordan Alvarez could hit a home run so soaring that it threatens to pop the top of the Minute Maid Park — and show up on FAA radar.
 And only the Houston Astros can make the relentlessly unforgiving pressure cauldron of Major League Baseball’s playoffs look as easy as one, two, three.

 The Best Playoff Franchise of this Era dating back to 2017 (and yes, that definitely includes the Los Angeles Dodgers — sorry, not sorry) is at it again, jumping all over the Chicago White Sox 6-1, taking a 1-0 lead in these frighteningly fast best-of-5 divisional series before the second team from The Second City can even imagine getting comfortable.

 This is what these Astros do.
 They rip your heart out almost before you realize you’ve even sat down at the dinner table.
 Or stepped up to the plate.